Warning: Single Member LLCs Lack Asset Protection if the Member Files for Bankruptcy

 Multi-Member LLCs Need a Good Comprehensive Operating Agreement

-To hire me to prepare a comprehensive Operating Agreement for your multi-member Arizona limited liability company, see my Operating Agreement Preparation Service.
+To hire me to prepare a comprehensive Operating Agreement for your multi-member Arizona limited liability company, see my Operating Agreement Preparation Questionnaire.